Home » All Recipes » Desserts » Lemon Angel Pie

 • Spread the mixture into the prepared pan and gently push it up the sides to form the crust.

 • In a clean bowl, whip the cream with sugar using an electric mixer until soft peaks form.
+Set this aside in the frige and use to assemble later.

 • Once everything is cold, start assembling.
 Spread half the whipped cream over the cooled meringue crust, add the lemon filling, and top with the rest of the whipped cream.